1Saul reigned a year; and when he had reigned two years over Israel,

 15Then Samuel arose and went from Gilgal to Gibeah of Benjamin.
 And Saul counted the people who were present with him, about 600 men.

-17The raiding parties came out of the camp of the Philistines in three companies: one company turned to the way that leads to Ophrah, to the land of Shual,
+17And the raiding parties came out of the camp of the Philistines in three companies.
+One company turned to the way that leads to Ophrah, to the land of Shual,

-18and another company turned toward the road to Beth Horon, and another company turned toward the road of the border that looks down on the valley of Zeboim toward the wilderness.
+18and another company turned toward the road to Beth-horon, and another company turned toward the road of the territory that looks down on the Valley of Zeboim toward the wilderness.

-21and the charge was two-thirds of a shekel for the plowshares, the mattocks, the forks, and the axes, and to set the goads.
+21and the exorbitant charge was two-thirds of a shekel for the plow blades, the mattocks, the forks, and the axes, and to set the goads.

-22So it came to pass in the day of battle that there was neither sword nor spear found in the hand of any of the people who were with Saul and Jonathan, but they were found with Saul and with Jonathan his son.
+22So it came to pass in the day of battle that there was neither sword nor spear found in the hand of any of the people who were with Saul and Jonathan, but Saul and Jonathan his son had them.